KnothHe/Fiot/README.md

 # Image-Fill

-A simple program that replaces the original pixels of a picture with something else
+A simple program that replaces the original pixels of a picture with other things

 ## Prerequisites